Augmented Index and Quantum Streaming Algorithms for DYCK(2): Key Technical Tools

 \subsection{Superposition-Average Encoding Theorem}

 We first generalize the Average Encoding Theorem~\cite{KNTZ07}, to relate the quality of approximation of any intermediate state in a two-party quantum communication protocol to its information cost.
 This also allows us to analyze states arising from arbitrary superpositions over inputs in such protocols.
-Informally, the resulting statement is that if the (incremental) information contained in the messages received by a party is ``small'', then she can approximate the message entirely on her own correspondingly well.
+Informally, the resulting statement is that if the incremental information contained in the messages received by a party is ``small'', then she can approximate her part of the joint state ``well'', \emph{without any assistance from the other party\/}.
 The main technical ingredient of its proof is the Fawzi-Renner inequality~\cite{FawziR15}.

 \begin{theorem}[Superposition-Average Encoding Theorem] Given any safe quantum protocol $\Pi$ with input registers $XY$ initialized according to distribution~$\nu$, let